Boundedness for proper conflict-free and odd colorings: Boundedness and bipartite graphs

 Now suppose $I \in \cF$ and the elements of~$V$ covered by the (mutually disjoint) inclusion maximal intervals $I_1, \ldots, I_k$ contained in~$I$ are colored such that each interval contained in some $I_i$, $1 \leq i \leq k$, contains some color an odd number of times.

-Permute the coloring of the elements contained in each $I_i$, $1 \leq i \leq k$, such that for an odd number of~$I_i$, $1 \leq i \leq k$, their odd color is~$1$ and their even color is~$2$ and for an even number of the~$I_i$, $1 \leq i \leq k$, their odd color is~$2$ and their even color is~$1$.
+Permute the coloring of the elements contained in each $I_i$, $1 \leq i \leq k$, such that for an odd number of~$I_i$, $1 \leq i \leq k$, the number of times that color $1$ (resp color $2$) appears is odd (resp. even), and for an even number of the~$I_i$, $1 \leq i \leq k$, the number of times that color $2$ (resp color $1$) appears is odd (resp. even).
 Finally, color all elements covered by~$I$ but by none of the intervals contained in~$I$ by~$3$.
 In the resulting coloring, $I$ has an odd number of elements of color~$1$ and an even number of elements of color~$2$. \end{proof}

 For every positive integer~$k$, define $H_k$ as an $(A,B)$-bipartite graph where $A=[2^k]$, $\cI$ is the maximum nested set of intervals of length $2^i$ for all $1 \leq i \leq k$ in~$A$, i.e., greedily take intervals of the specified length starting from the beginning, and every $I \in \cI$ is the neighborhood of a vertex in~$B$.
 See Figure~\ref{fig:bipcircle} for an illustration.
 The following corresponds to Theorem~\ref{thm:unbounded}~(b).